 Mentor Reference Due:

-Upon submission of the form, applicants will receive an email that MUST be forwarded to the mentor.
-This email contains a link for the mentor to follow to provide their recommendation.
-The mentor's recommendation MUST be received by the deadline in order for an application to be considered for funding.
-It is the student's responsibility to ensure that the faculty mentor receives the emailed link and is aware of the deadline.
+Upon submission of the application form, the faculty mentor will AUTOMATICALLY receive an email confirmation with instructions to provide their support and mentor reference using an InfoReady login.
+The mentor's reference MUST be received by the deadline in order for an application to be considered for funding.

 Announced by OUR in the February 2022 newsletter - There are mentor limits pending funds.
 To commit to supporting a diversity of mentors, OUR is capping the number of mentees a single mentor can be awarded to work with to 4 mentees, pending funds.